 Friends of the NC Mountains-to-Sea Trail (MST) invites hikers of all skill levels to help celebrate the trail’s birthday each year in September.
-Join one of 33 group hikes in 27 trail towns across the state!
+Join one of the group hikes in several trail towns across the state!

 From Cherokee to Nags Head, you’ll find hikes from one to 12 miles, through all types of landscape, from easy to strenuous.
 “This will be a great opportunity to explore North Carolina’s natural beauty with the help of hike leaders who have extensive local knowledge of the trail and area attractions,” said Betsy Brown, Outreach Manager for the Friends of the MST.

-In Blowing Rock, a moderate, five-mile hike proceeds north from Thunderhill Overlook to Goshen Creek.
-Mostly downhill, this hike begins on the edge of forever with 100 mile views and crosses several forested areas with interesting rock formations.
+In Blowing Rock, the 2023 group hike is yet to be determined.
+In years past, a moderate, five-mile north from Thunderhill Overlook to Goshen Creek was featured.
+Mostly downhill, the hike begins on the edge of forever with 100 mile views and crosses several forested areas with interesting rock formations.
 It then descends into field and forest hiking.
-Explore much more post-hike, including great dining, world-class exhibits at the Blowing Rock Art & History Museum, Artists in Residence at Edgewood Cottage, and plenty of live music throughout the weekend!
+There is much to be explored post-hike, including great dining, world-class exhibits at the Blowing Rock Art & History Museum, Artists in Residence at Edgewood Cottage, and plenty of live music throughout the weekend!

-Registration for organized hikes is open, and accessible through the Friends of the Mountains-to-Sea Trail website.
+Registration for organized hikes will open later this year, and will be accessible through the Friends of the Mountains-to-Sea Trail website.
 Depending on the hike, there is a limit to the number of people who can register, anywhere from fifteen to a hundred.
 Hikes are free, though Friends encourages donations to support their continuing work on the MST.
-A special 42nd MST Birthday Hike t-shirt is available!
 Hikers are also encouraged to hike anywhere, anytime over the weekend on their own, and share their stories.
-Find detailed information about these and the Hike on Your Own option at mountainstoseatrail.org/birthdayhike/
+Find detailed information about this and the Hike on Your Own option at mountainstoseatrail.org/birthdayhike/

 The MST Birthday Hike is not only an opportunity for hikers to learn about the MST – it is also a time for them to get to know trail communities across the state.
 Hikers can stick to their closest trail town, or they can travel to another area of North Carolina they wish to explore.
 Many towns will provide information about local events, restaurants, and attractions in the trail towns and hikers can become better acquainted with the areas.